anmol247/Appetite/README.md

 A Restaurant finder app for iOS

 ## About the App
 The application allows its users to search for restaurants in the vicinity that they are currently in.
+The App has a multi-page navigation view that makes it easier for the user to make use of it.

 ## How it Works?
 The app uses API to fetch the nearby restaurant details depending upon the user's current or desired location.